Welcome to Ingram & Associates Tax Firm

 Beth received a BS degree in Business Administration, with emphasis in Finance, from USC-Aiken.
 She has 30+ years of Accounting experience and joined I&A in Jan.
 2017 as Bookkeeper and an IRS Registered Tax Preparer.
 She is currently taking new bookkeeping clients as well as tax clients.
 Call I&A to set up your Bookkeeping meeting or to make your tax appointment today.

-Review the following tips for being prepared for your 2019
+Review the following tips for being prepared for your tax appointment in 2022

 - If you withdrew money from your 401k, please bring the required documentation (Form 1099-R)